DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-09-30-managing-payments-in-support.md

 ### Giving support users the ability to add notes to a claim

-Support users sometimes need to talk to schools and providers to ensure the ESFA correctly pays claims.
+Support users sometimes need to talk to schools and accredited providers to ensure the ESFA correctly pays claims.
 In these situations, support users will need to use Zendesk.
 However, this leads to a disconnect between what is seen in the service and what is captured in Zendesk.

 In user research, we found that support users may need to add a private note in the service so other support users can understand the status of a claim.